johnpapa/angular-styleguide/README.md

     *Why?*: Provides easy way to use task automation to load all module definitions first, then all other angular files (for bundling).

   - **Configuration**: Separate configuration for a module into its own file named after the module.
-A configuration file for the main `app` module is named `app.config.js`.
+A configuration file for the main `app` module is named `app.config.js` (or simply `config.js`).
 A configuration for a module named `admin.module.js` is named `admin.config.js`.

     *Why?*: Separates configuration from module definition, components, and active code.